Polish Aliyah Passports

 These passports not only bear photos and signatures of the bearers (in most cases), but the various official stamps and seals that appear inside trace the entire route taken by the emigrant and (on occasion) onward travels to other countries, providing precise dates for each leg of the journey.

-Passports include date of birth, place of birth, last place of residence, occupation and civil status (single, married, etc.).
-The name of the child or the number of children appear in some instances.
+Passports include the date of birth, place of birth, last place of residence, occupation and civil status (single, married, etc.).
+The name of the child or the number of children appears in some instances.

 It appears that the rule in force at the time was that emigrating Polish citizens, upon receiving identity documents in their new homeland, were to turn in their Polish passports to the Polish Consulate at their destination.
 Invalidated passports were then sent by the local Polish Consulate back to the Foreign Ministry in Warsaw, where they were filed away in government archives.
 Some Polish Jewish emigrants to Palestine may have kept their passports, despite the regulations of the time, so if you do not find a particular name, it does not mean that individual did not emigrate.